reema0814/Azure-Synapse-Analytics-Day/01-explore-data-lake.md

 4. Return to the resource group, then select the **asadataexplorerpool** and **start** it.

-   > **Note**: Please note starting of data explorer pool might take few minutes, you don't have to wait for it to be strted you can proceed to next steps.
+   > **Note**: Please note starting of data explorer pool might take few minutes, you don't have to wait for it to be started you can proceed to next steps.

    ![SQLPool01 is highlighted.](media/ex1dex1.png "SQLPool01")